 The bar is very low key because of its location.
-Lexington Bar and Books is on the Upper East Side section of Manhattan where it’s more residential and has limited night life.
-Most of the patrons that enter live nearby and come in for a nightcap before heading home.
+Lexington Bar and Books is on the Upper East Side neighborhood of Manhattan where it’s more residential and has limited night life.
+Most of the patrons live nearby and come in for a nightcap before heading home.

-Yes, cigars are pricey but it takes me a couple hours to finish a cigar so I’m happy to light one up, kick back and have an adult conversation with other patrons at the bar.
+Yes, cigars are pricey, but it takes me a couple hours to finish a cigar so I’m happy to light one up, kick back and have an adult conversation with other patrons at the bar.
 Plus, this is the only place I may ever witness men rushing over to light a woman’s cigar when it goes out.
-Like a 1950s noir film.
+Like a scene out of a noir film.

 Dress to impress as Bar and Books has a very strict dress code at the door.